thomas-barthelemy/thomas-barthelemy.github.io/_posts/2015-04-09-the-lazy-character.markdown

 - Bug reproduced, the character is indeed misplaced
 - The resource string is... correct?

+So the string in the resource:

+    ⽣成带水印预览

+Would show up in the label as:

+    成带水印预览⽣

 Whatever I would input in this resources, this specific character would always show at the end.
 While double-clicking to select the string I realized it would leave that character out of the selection, it was definitely special.